grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios.md

 ## Benefits

-Scenarios allow us to make in-depth configurations to how VUs and iterations are scheduled, allowing us to model diverse traffic patterns in our load tests.
-There are several benefits of using scenarios in your tests:
+Scenarios allow us to make in-depth configurations to how VUs and iterations are scheduled, allowing k6 scenarios enable configuring how VUs and iterations are scheduled, making it possible to model diverse traffic patterns in load tests.
+There are several benefits of using scenarios:

 - Multiple scenarios can be declared in the same script, and each one can independently execute a different JavaScript function, which makes organizing tests easier